HackBulgaria/Programming101/week5/zoo_problem.md

 * gender
 * weight

-An animal can grow (increase it's weight and age), can eat (consume food).
-It also has increased chance of dying when getting older (nearer to the average life expectancy = higher chance).
+## An animal can to the following things:

+* it can grow (increase it's weight and age)
+* it can eat (consume food)
+* it can die (when it gets to the average life expectancy)

-#####class Zoo should have:
+## Zoo class should have:

 * animals, of course
 * capacity (how many animals can it accommodate)
 * budget (the money it has at the moment)

+## A zoo can do the following thins:

-The zoo can accommodate an animal, it has daily incomes depending on how much animals it has (the more animals it has, the more interesting it will be to go into that zoo, right?) and daily outcomes depending on how much do the animals eat (every food has it's price)
+* The zoo can accommodate an animal
+* It has daily incomes depending on how much animals it has (the more animals it has, the more interesting it will be to go into that zoo, right?)
-(and, sadly, sometimes animals happen to die :/).
+* It has daily outcomes depending on how much do the animals eat (every food has it's price)
+* Sadly, animals can die in the zoo :/
-Also, our animals reproduce half an year (6 months) after their gestation period is over.
+* The animals reproduce half an year (6 months) after their gestation period is over.

-#####How an animal is born:
+## How an animal is born:
 If a male and a female of the same species are present, after gestation period a new animal is born.
 After an animal is born, after 6 months the female is ready